An acclaimed pianist with a heart of gold, Fred Rogers' wife Joanne Rogers was the perfect complement to her beloved

 Joanne Rogers was and still is an independent woman, with her own successful music career and a duo-pianist.
 But with Fred’s unprecedented television success, she could often feel like the odd one out at public events.
 Still, she also marvels at the level of admiration that both children and adults felt towards her husband.

 “They’re so cute and so warm with him,” she said of the strangers who regularly embraced Fred when they were out and about.
 “They just get really excited.
 And to the little children who come up to him, he’s no stranger.
 They just come right up, give him a hug, and tell him something important to them.
 I always find I get a big lump in my throat.”

 Even with a wildly popular television program, the Rogers lived frugally and simply.
 “They’re very down-to-earth people.
 They don’t like fancy,” said their friend, Gloria Cook.
 “Even when they come to visit, I don’t especially clean the house or put flowers out or the best china.
 I know that’s not them.”

-One small luxury the couple did enjoy was their vacation home in Nantucket, given to the couple by Fred’s parents in 1961 as a wedding gift.
+One small luxury the couple did enjoy was their vacation home in Nantucket, given to the couple by the parents of Fred Rogers in 1961 as a wedding gift.
 Nicknamed “The Crooked House,” it was their refuge when television life became too hectic.
 But the cottage was simple, even sparse.
 It contained mainly just the essentials — and of course, a piano.

 When Fred was diagnosed with stomach cancer in December 2002, Joanne Rogers felt she had to tell him that it was ok to leave this Earth.